apache/cordova-docs/docs/en/edge/phonegap/events/events.resume.md

     <!DOCTYPE html>
     <html>
       <head>
-        <title>PhoneGap Resume Example</title>
+        <title>Cordova Resume Example</title>

-        <script type="text/javascript" charset="utf-8" src="phonegap.js"></script>
+        <script type="text/javascript" charset="utf-8" src="cordova-1.6.0.js"></script>
         <script type="text/javascript" charset="utf-8">

-        // Call onDeviceReady when PhoneGap is loaded.
+        // Call onDeviceReady when Cordova is loaded.
         //
-        // At this point, the document has loaded but phonegap.js has not.
+        // At this point, the document has loaded but cordova-1.6.0.js has not.
-        // When PhoneGap is loaded and talking with the native device,
+        // When Cordova is loaded and talking with the native device,
         // it will call the event `deviceready`.
         //
         function onLoad() {
             document.addEventListener("deviceready", onDeviceReady, false);
         }

-        // PhoneGap is loaded and it is now safe to make calls PhoneGap methods
+        // Cordova is loaded and it is now safe to make calls Cordova methods
         //
         function onDeviceReady() {
             document.addEventListener("resume", onResume, false);